ValentinGavan/react-github-api/README.md

 # react-start
-Starter project for React using Webpack
+GitHub user search using React with Webpack and GitHub API

 ## Requirements